Claymm/mobile-application-design-intro/PITCHME.md

 ---

-**It's gonna be huge.**
+Similar to web design, it’s wide and dense, like huge but interesting.

-Similar to web design, it’s wide and dense and you’ll still need inspiration and all of your best UX skills.
+But it's still designing so you’ll still need inspiration as well as all of your best skills especially for UX and UI.

 ---

-**Be interested and curious**
+**(Try to) Be interested and curious**

-It’s okay to be new on something as long as you try to understand and do your best to be better.
+It’s okay to be new on something as long as you try to understand it and do your best.

 ---

 **My personal first experiences...**

-__Using Appcelerator Titanium...__
+Using Appcelerator Titanium...

 - [COBAN Atlantique dans l’App Store](https://itunes.apple.com/fr/app/coban-atlantique/id653538938?mt=8)
 - [COBAN Atlantique - Android Apps on Google Play](https://play.google.com/store/apps/details?id=com.seppa.coban&hl=en)